networkjanitor/ripperdx-blender-adjustments/README.md

 ## Usage

-Import the `.obj` as usual.
+Import the `.obj`, but make sure you check `Split by Group` under the `Geometery` Tab.
 Then go to the right option panel, click on `3D Ripper DX`, select the source `.obj` again there, import and adjust scalings.

-The same can be done for broken textures.
+Textures can be fixed by simply setting the `Texture Path` and then clicking `Fix Textures`